-One of the most common questions I get is “how much does a patent cost?” our response for this question that we can I can give you right off the bat, you can go to: https://thompsonpatentlaw.com/cost/ and we have some unique information there that you won’t find anywhere else.
+One of the most common questions I get is “is my idea patentable?”
+We have some unique information there that you won’t find anywhere else.

-This will give you some background as to what are the primary drivers of patent costs that no one else is talking about.
+This will give you some background as to what are the primary drivers of patentability that no one else is talking about.

-But another question that I get very frequently is, “Is my idea patentable?” or, “Can I get a patent on my idea?”
+one question that I get frequently is, “Is my idea patentable?” or, “Can I get a patent on my idea?”

-That’s a great question, I wrote another resource for that in my book, Patent Offense: 7 Steps To A Safe, Secure Patent Portfolio the first three steps of my seven step process.
-In the first in that book the first three steps are all about answering the question “what if anything can I get a patent on?”
+That’s a great question!
+I address this and other questions in my book Patent Offense: 7 Steps To A Safe, Secure Patent Portfolio.
+The first steps of my seven step process are all about answering the question “What if anything can I get a patent on?”